talha-akram/anvil/README.md

 Have a suggestion or feature you want added?
 Please open an issue.

 Want to contribute?
-Awesome! please make a pull request.
+Awesome!
+Please make a pull request.